Islamic calligraphy: Modern

 In the post-colonial era, artists working in North Africa and the Middle East transformed Arabic calligraphy into a modern art movement, known as the Hurufiyya movement.
 Artists working in this style use calligraphy as a graphic element within contemporary artwork.

 The term, hurufiyya is derived from the Arabic term, harf for letter.
 Traditionally, the term was charged with Sufi intellectual and esoteric meaning.
 It is an explicit reference to a medieval system of teaching involving political theology and lettrism.
 In this theology, letters were seen as primordial signifiers and manipulators of the cosmos.

 Hurufiyya artists blended Western art concepts with an artistic identity and sensibility drawn from their own culture and heritage.
 These artists integrated Islamic visual traditions, especially calligraphy, and elements of modern art into syncretic contemporary compositions.
 Although hurufiyyah artists struggled to find their own individual dialogue within the context of nationalism, they also worked towards an aesthetic that transcended national boundaries and represented a broader affiliation with an Islamic identity.

 The hurufiyya artistic style as a movement most likely began in North Africa c.
 1955 with the work of Ibrahim el-Salahi.
 However, the use of calligraphy in modern artworks appears to have emerged independently in various Islamic states.
 Artists working in this were often unaware of other hurufiyya artists's works, allowing for different manifestations of the style to emerge in different regions.
 In Sudan, for instance, artworks include both Islamic calligraphy and West African motifs.

 The roof of Frere Hall, Karachi, Pakistan, c.
 1986.
 Mural by artist, Sadequain Naqqash integrates calligraphy elements into a modern artwork.

 The hurufiyya art movement was not confined to painters and included artists working in a variety of media.
 One example is the Jordanian ceramicist, Mahmoud Taha who combined the traditional aesthetics of calligraphy with skilled craftsmanship.
 Although not affiliated with the hurufiyya movement, the contemporary artist Shirin Neshat integrates Arabic text into her black-and-white photography, creating contrast and duality.
 In Iraq, the movement was known as Al Bu'd al Wahad (or the One Dimension Group)", and in Iran, it was known as the Saqqa-Khaneh movement.

 Western art has influenced Arabic calligraphy in other ways, with forms such as calligraffiti, which is the use of calligraphy in public art to make politico-social messages or to ornament public buildings and spaces.
-Notable Islamic calligraffiti artists include: Yazan Halwani active in Lebanon', el Seed working in France and Tunisia, and Caiand A1one in Tehran.
+Notable Islamic calligraffiti artists include: Yazan Halwani active in Lebanon', el Seed working in France and Tunisia, Ayad Alkadhi working in New York, and Caiand A1one in Tehran.

 In 2017 the Sultanate of Oman unveiled the Mushaf Muscat, an interactive calligraphic Quran following supervision and support from the Omani Ministry of Endowments and Religious Affairs, a voting member of the Unicode Consortium.